We accept electronic payments

 Values

-Values are chosen qualities of purposive action that can never be obtained as an object but can be instantiated moment by moment.
-ACT uses a variety of exercises to help a client choose life directions in various domains (e.g. family, career, spirituality) while undermining verbal processes that might lead to choices based on avoidance, social compliance, or fusion.
-In ACT, acceptance, de-fusion, being present, and so on are not ends in themselves; rather they clear the path for a more vital, consistent life.
+Values are chosen qualities of purposive action that can never be obtained as an object but can be expressed moment by moment.
+ACT uses a variety of exercises to help a client choose life directions in domains such as family, career, and spirituality.

 Committed Action